anebz/resources/Causal inference/causal_inference.md

 ### Backdoor adjustment

+This is the most common example of identification: we can identify causal effects via the backdoor adjustment.

 By intervening on T, and deleting its parents, we can block backdoor / noncausal paths.
 A set of variables W satisfies the backdoor criterion relative to T and Y if the following are true:

 1. W blocks all backdoor paths from T to Y